hoox/videojs-adapter-js/README.md

 ```
 /
 ├── dist/  Built & Minified files ready to include and run
+├── samples/  Samples/examples with different environment and resources.
 └── src/   Sourcecode of the project
 ```